 Flowering trees should be planted during the spring or in the early fall, at least six weeks prior to your first frost.
 They should be located in full to partial sunlight and do best if their soil is kept moist but not over saturated.

 Carefully consider planting depth before digging the planting hole for your new trees.

 1. You should make the hole twice as wide, but no deeper than the root ball.
 Make sure the hole is large enough for the roots to expand.

 2. Place the tree in the hole and water the root ball before you begin to backfill the hole with top soil.
 Refill the hole making sure the root ball is level with or just below the surface.

 3. After you plant the trees, use a root-promoting fertilizer to help root expansion.
 Sprinkle some on the topsoil and water lightly.

-4. Add two to three inches of mulch around the trees and water regularly, approximately 1-inch of water per week.
+4. Add 2 to 3 inches of mulch around the trees and water regularly, approximately 1 inch of water per week.

 5. Stake the trees for at least one growing season to ensure stability.